justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 **Are offices hereditary, elected, or appointed?**

-_Answer:_ All offices other than the monarch are held via popular vote.
+_Answer:_ All administrative offices (Marshal, Keeper of Records, Herald, Steward) are filled via popular vote.
+Judicial positions work differently: the monarch appoints high court judges from candidates nominated by legal guilds and local councils.
+Local judges in villages and towns are elected directly by their communities.
 It is a long standing tradition, held in the very values of the constitution of Lenthir brought forth by the first kings, that the ruling monarch have no influence in his cabinetry elections.

 **Can a government office be a career choice?**